 Notice of Sale.
 After the cure period expires, and at least 21 days before the foreclosure sale, the servicer then mails a Notice of Sale to each borrower.
-Tex.
-Prop.
-Code Ann. § 51.002(b).
 The servicer must also post the Notice of Sale at the courthouse door and file it with the county clerk.
-Tex.
+(Tex.
 Prop.
-Code Ann. § 51.002(b).
+Code Ann. § 51.002(b)).

-In Texas, you can cure the default and reinstate the loan within 20 days after the lender serves (mails) the Notice of Default and Intent to Accelerate.
-Tex.
+"Reinstating" is when you catch up on the missed payments, plus fees and costs, to stop a foreclosure.
+In Texas, you get the right to reinstate the loan within 20 days after the servicer serves (mails) the Notice of Default and Intent to Accelerate.
+(Tex.
 Prop.
-Code Ann. § 51.002(d).
+Code Ann. § 51.002(d)).

 The terms of the deed of trust that you signed when you took out the loan might also provide you with additional time to complete a reinstatement.
 Check your loan documents for details.

 Some states allow the borrower to redeem the home within a specific period after a foreclosure.
 Texas law, however, doesn't provide you with a right to redeem your home following the foreclosure.

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
 Some states allow the bank to seek a personal judgment (called a "deficiency judgment") against the borrower for this amount.
 Other states prohibit deficiency judgments with what are called anti-deficiency laws.